BDC Hamburger Icon

 You might be required to show proof of general liability insurance when working with another business.
 In these instances, you typically need to show a certificate of insurance (COI).

-A COI is a document that contains a quick overview of the key details found within an insurance policy.
+A COI is a document that summarizes the key details found within an insurance policy.
 It also acts as verification of insurance and proof of specific insurance coverage.

 A COI should include the following information: